jsattler/go-comdirect/README.md

 > * The library is currently unstable and will change frequently until version 1.0.0 is released
 > * Please read the comdirect API documentation prior to using this software
 > * Use of this software is at your own risk
+> * 10 requests per second are allowed by comdirect
+> * 3 invalid TAN validation attempts will cancel the online access

 Install
 ---